NVIDIA/aistore/deploy/dev/docker/README.md

 $ CGO_ENABLED=0 BUCKET=test go test ./tests -v -count=1 -run=bucketname
 ```

-Will return you a list of all local and AWS cloud buckets.
+Will return you a list of all local and remote buckets.

 > CGO_ENABLED is set to false to enable cross-compiling